-Join Maxim Jago for an in-depth discussion in this video Adding and removing special effects, part of Up and Running with Premiere Pro CS6.
+Join Maxim Jago for an in-depth discussion in this video Adding and removing special effects, part of Learning Premiere Pro CS6.

 Adding and removing special effects in Premiere Pro is really, really easy.
 The art and the craft comes from playing with the settings, and familiarity with the different options available.
 Here I've got a shot on the Timeline and I'm going to start by just adding a simple color-correction effect.
 I'm going to scroll over in my Project panel.
 I'm going to choose Effects.
 And looking down the list I've got Video Effects here.
 And I've got various different categories including a color-correction category.
 Now what I'm looking for because I do have a GPU accelerated machine, is this icon, this go faster icon.